wagtail/rfcs/text/078-adopt-stimulus-js.md

 - **Stimulus Components** - Library of components built with Stimulus https://github.com/stimulus-components/stimulus-components
 - **Framework adoption of Stimulus** - While this is Ruby it is a good example of how to document and communicate adoption of Stimulus in a framework (AVO) https://docs.avohq.io/2.0/stimulus-integration.html#custom-stimulus-controllers
 - **eBook: The Definitive Guide to Hotwire and Django** - From Michael Yin of Accordbox and covers Stimulus along with Turbo (part of Hotwire) usage in Django https://www.reddit.com/r/django/comments/v6vtxa/ebook_the_definitive_guide_to_hotwire_and_django/ & https://leanpub.com/hotwire-django

-### Future possibilities

-Not in scope of the RFC but could be an option in the future.

-- Wagtail's Template Components and Panels should provide the ability to declare `attrs` (similar to Django widgets) to make it easier for core code to leverage Stimulus and custom code.
-- Leverage the Wagtail npm module to make controllers available outside of Wagtail.
-- Provide access to the Stimulus application instance in events so that more complex customisations can change or even extend existing registered controllers.
-- Implement something similar to [Alpine.js `x-cloak` directive](https://alpinejs.dev/directives/cloak), this is quite useful when you want to wait for the JS to trigger before showing some content.
-- Provide a way for simple cases of `StreamField` usage to not require Telepath code to be set up, a generic `Block` that would provide a way to add `data-` attributes to new node instances would probably negate the need for Telepath in many cases (e.g. the textarea block).
-This is because Stimulus will instantly connect to any `data-controller=...` element when added to the DOM.

 ## Appendix 2 - Potential documentation